ankitsultana/blog/_posts/2018-06-12-flows-and-theorems.markdown

 3. For every unmatched vertex on the left, start traveling along the newly oriented edges.

-4. Elements of $$|VC_{min}|$$ are the unvisited matched vertices on the left, and the matched vertices on the right.
+4. Elements of $$|VC_{min}|$$ are the unvisited matched vertices on the left, and the visited matched vertices on the right.

-Visited matched vertices on the right since they were visited by an unmatched vertex, hence to cover the edge from we came to the matched vertex, we need to take the matched vertex in our $$|VC_{min}|$$.
+We take visited matched vertices on the right since they were visited by an unmatched vertex, hence to cover the edge through which we came to this matched vertex on the right, we need to take the matched vertex in our $$|VC_{min}|$$.

-Similarly we take unvisited vertices on the left because their matched vertex on the right was not taken, so to cover their matched edge, we take the unvisited vertex on the left.
+Similarly, we take unvisited vertices on the left because their corresponding vertex on the right was not taken — so to cover their matched edge, we take the unvisited matched vertex on the left.

 ---